svivian/q2a-markdown-editor/README.md

 -------------------------------------------------

 1. Download and extract the `markdown-editor` folder to the `qa-plugins` folder in your Q2A installation.
-2. Copy the CSS from sample.css to the bottom of your theme's current stylesheet.
-3. Log in to your Q2A site as a Super Administrator and head to Admin > Posting.
+2. Log in to your Q2A site as a Super Administrator and head to Admin > Posting.
-4. Set the default editor for questions and answers to 'Markdown Editor'.
-(The editor does also work for comments, but I would recommend sticking to plain text.)
+3. Set the default editor for questions and answers to 'Markdown Editor'.
+The editor does also work for comments, but keeping to plain text is recommended.

+In Admin > Plugins, you can set three options:

+- "Don't add CSS inline" - this will not output the CSS onto the page, to allow putting it in a stylesheet instead which is more efficient.
+Copy the CSS from sample.css to the bottom of your theme's current stylesheet.
+- "Plaintext comments" - Sets a post as plaintext when converting answers to comments.
+- "Use syntax highlighting" - Integrates [highlight.js](http://softwaremaniacs.org/soft/highlight/en/) for code blocks (including while writing posts).
+All common programming languages are supported, but you can add more using the [customized download here](http://softwaremaniacs.org/soft/highlight/en/download/).
+Save the file and overwrite `pagedown/highlight.min.js`.
+Similarly, any of the custom styles can be added to your stylesheet instead of the provided styles.